-Welcome to our new On With Life programme providing supports for Parents and/or Carers of Children with an Acquired Brain Injury
+Welcome to our On With Life programme, which provides supports for Parents and/or Carers of Children with an Acquired Brain Injury

 Support for parents/carers of a child with an Acquired Brain Injury (ABI) is currently limited in Ireland.
 We are grateful for the funding received from RTÉ Toy Show Appeal, The Community Foundation for Ireland, and the public, which has helped this important programme get off the ground.

-Our ambition is to establish a national support network aiming to improve the wellbeing of children and their families with an ABI through parental and carer peer-support with relevant and timely educational and information resources.
+Our ambition is to establish a national support network aiming to improve the wellbeing of children and their families with an acquired brain injury through parental and carer peer-support with relevant and timely educational and information resources.

-The programme complements our On With Life programme which supports family/carers of adults with an ABI.
-We have learnt through our experience with carers of adults and by staying engaged with evidence-based research that peer group support with relevant and timely information and education can improve the wellbeing of the whole family, enabling improved outcomes for the child with an Acquired Brain Injury.
+The programme complements our On With Life programme which supports family/carers of adults with an acquired brain injury.
+We have learnt through our experience with carers of adults and by staying engaged with evidence-based research that peer group support with relevant and timely information and education can improve the wellbeing of the whole family, enabling improved outcomes for the child with an acquired brain injury.

 We’re here for you